 • POSED

-• PROJECT APOLLO in MICHIGAN for FORD MOTOR CO.
+• PROJECT APOLLO in DEARBORN for FORD MOTOR CO.

 • BUILDING BRIDGES GALA in DETROIT for POPE FRANCIS CENTER